aercolino/secreta/README.md

 REPORT RequestId: ee0c9e67-adcb-11e7-9715-67bd31c9c4b7	Duration: 958.48 ms	Billed Duration: 1000 ms 	Memory Size: 128 MB	Max Memory Used: 45 MB
 ```

+The above error is due to the fact that the private key parameter is protected by a tag and the Lambda function's role is not associated to such a tag.

 #### FIX

-The above error is due to the fact that the private key parameter is protected by a tag.

-The fix is to create in AWS the `Secreta_GetPrivateKey` policy given above and assign it to the role used to execute Lambda, in my case `LambdaBasicExecRole`.
+1. Create the `Secreta_GetPrivateKey` policy given above (in *About the private key*).
+1. Assign it to the role used to execute Lambda function, in my case `LambdaBasicExecRole`.

 #### Result

-Finally, the expected result is got by running the Lambda function again.
+Finally, test again the Lambda function to get the expected result:

 ```
 START RequestId: e691bc5f-add1-11e7-ae94-6b74207be9b6 Version: $LATEST